hypeinfra/sui-probe/README.md

 Remember about `GOPROXY`, it will cache it for some time.
 Change it to `direct` if you want to get the latest version.

+### Systemd service

+You can run it as a systemd service, check the [instructions] in the wiki.

 ## Hacking

 Directory structure: